Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

    Using the atlas merging tool dialog

-Choose **Merge** to merge the selected atlases into a single atlas image (which translates to a single atlas within the TileSet).
-The unmerged atlases will be removed within the TileSet, but *the original tilesheet images will be kept on the filesystem*.
-If you don't want the unmerged atlases to be removed from the TileSet resource, choose **Merge (Keep Original Atlases)** instead.
+Choose **Merge** to merge the selected atlases into a single atlas image (which translates to a single atlas within the LayeredTileSet).
+The unmerged atlases will be removed within the LayeredTileSet, but *the original tilesheet images will be kept on the filesystem*.
+If you don't want the unmerged atlases to be removed from the LayeredTileSet resource, choose **Merge (Keep Original Atlases)** instead.

 .. tip::

-    TileSet features a system of *tile proxies*.
-Tile proxies are a mapping table that allows notifying the TileMap using a given TileSet that a given set of tile identifiers should be replaced by another one.
+    LayeredTileSet features a system of *tile proxies*.
+Tile proxies are a mapping table that allows notifying the LayeredTileMap using a given LayeredTileSet that a given set of tile identifiers should be replaced by another one.

     Tile proxies are automatically set up when merging different atlases, but